tarantool/doc/doc/enterprise/security.rst

 Note that CHAP stores password hashes in the ``_user`` space unsalted.
 If an attacker gains access to the database, they may crack a password, for example, using a `rainbow table <https://en.wikipedia.org/wiki/Rainbow_table>`_.

-With Tarantool Enterprise, you can enable
+In the Enterprise Edition, you can enable
 `PAP <https://en.wikipedia.org/wiki/Password_Authentication_Protocol>`_ authentication
 with the ``SHA256`` hashing algorithm.
 For PAP, a password is salted with a user-unique salt before saving it in the database,